|

 Metaphysical Bible Interpretation along with seven

-of the major courses listed below, plus the Summary Course Assignment and Thesis, earn the Doctor of Divinity
+of the major courses listed below, plus the Summary Course Assignment and Thesis, earns the Doctor of Divinity

 Degree.